 In the Scottish Widows report Centre for the Modern Family, Dr Rake says of the research “… married couples, lone parents, grandparents, siblings, aunts and uncles – can all create the strong caring relationships that are the hallmark of a good family life.”
 But what about families who are not related by blood?
 Like extended families including ex-partners?

 As an illustration of that, my kids and I – along with their dad, bonus mum and bonus brother, appeared on Friday 23 December on BBC Breakfast TV.
 Sadly, people think it’s ‘weird’ to be a healthy functioning blended family comprised of Ex’s and new partners.
 The Scottish Widows study showed that 22% of families said their family type was not valued by society, and 18% feel actively judged by society for the family model in which they live.

 Stop sniping at ‘broken families’ and start praising ‘extended families’

-Come on Mr Cameron: Stand up for all families in their ever growing complexity, and welcome the fact that in order to achieve a healthy extended family, it requires learning new skills in collaboration.
+Come on Prime Minster: Stand up for all families in their ever-growing complexity, and welcome the fact that in order to achieve a healthy extended family, it requires learning new skills in collaboration.
 These are the very skills we need to change The Big Society from a rallying cry, into a reality.

 ‘More use of mediation, more effective court processes and more efficient provision of advice will help to create a family justice system which can better resolve these difficult emotional problems in the best interests of children and families.’